locbones/D2RLaunch-WPF/README.md

 So thanks for everyones patience and support during this free-time side project of mine; some final words on it:

 **To The Players:**
-Please enjoy all of the added QoL features, mod controls and hassle-free file management that comes with using D2RLaunch.<br>
+Enjoy all of the added QoL features, mod controls and hassle-free modding that comes with using D2RLaunch.<br>
-I know sometimes the worst part about modding, can be dealing with all the file-updating/conflicts and confusion around them.<br>
+I know sometimes the worst part about modding, can be dealing with all the frustration and confusion around them.<br>
-I also know that everyone likes to play just a little bit differently, and noone can say no to some added Quality of Life.<br>
+I also know that everyone likes to play just a little bit differently, and noone can say no to some added QoL.<br>
-So I hope this app, while not perfect, helps fill in a large gap in what may have been missing from your mod experience.
+So I hope this app helps fill in a large gap of what may have been missing from your mod experience.

 **To The Authors**
-Please enjoy what I consider to be a very simple, code-less method to control the launchers various systems to your liking.
+Enjoy what I consider to be a very simple, code-less method to control the launchers various systems to your liking.<br>
 I know sometimes it can be frustrating dealing with so many files, troubleshooting with your community, etc.<br>
 I also know that many of the same features get requested by players or wish were included by default.<br>
-So I hope this app helps provide some of that to your player-base; letting them enjoy your mod even longer.<br>
+So I hope this app helps provide some of that to your player-base; letting them enjoy your mod even longer.

 **To The Developers**
 I respectfully request that you help improve this project rather than fork it, if you wish to modify it.<br>